-We considered all of our option before making a life changing decision.
+We considered all of our options before going forward with our plan.

-I would sell my beloved boat and the lovely classic Mercedes which we owned between us, Cynthia would dispose of her house, we would move our life lock, stock and barrel into our Hymer motorhome and spend the next few years exploring all of Europe’s forty nine countries and ten million square kilometers.
+We would sell my beloved boat and the lovely classic Mercedes which we owned between us, Cynthia would dispose of her house, we would move our life lock, stock and barrel into our Hymer motorhome and spend the next few years exploring all of Europe’s forty-nine countries and ten million square kilometres.

 We’re nearly there.

 I am simultaneously tremendously excited and absolutely terrified.
 I love living afloat.
-I love the work I do looking after 11o acres of stunning Warwickshire countryside at a beautiful marina.
+I love the work I do caring for 11o acres of stunning Warwickshire countryside at a beautiful marina.
 I love the online business I have created for the boating community selling products and services to aspiring boaters.

 I love all that I do, but it’s not good for me.